Michael Nazir-Ali: Marriage and family

 It is very important for the Church to continue saying that having children and their nurture is a basic good of marriage and not an optional extra.
 Just as a marriage is not complete without mutual support, companionship and love, so there is a real lack if the intention is never to have children, regardless of circumstances.
 This signals that marriage is not a matter of self-indulgence.
 In our age, such teaching is crucial."

 In his statement, he had gone on to say when it was right for couples not to have children.
 Clergy and counsellors would need to advise couples in such circumstances as to what was right for them.

 Because of this statement, it has been claimed that Nazir-Ali believed that married couples have a duty to have children and that those who remained childless were "self-indulgent".
 Although he views having children a basic part of a good marriage, he has denied ever labelling couples who did not have children "self-indulgent", claiming it was "pure invention".

 In 2014, he spoke at the Humanum interreligious colloquium on marriage and the family held at the Vatican.
 His views on marriage as contract, commitment and sacrament were published in Standpoint magazine in May 2012.

 In late September 2017, Nazir-Ali spoke at the UK Independence Party conference in Torquay.
-In his speech, he blamed the 1960s for "a sudden death for Christian discourse in public life" in Britain.
+In his speech, he described the 1960s as having seen "a sudden death for Christian discourse in public life" in Britain.
 In his opinion, "the Christian faith stopped being of importance in this country when the women stopped passing it on in the home.
 It was not the church, it was not the school, it was the mothers who passed the faith on".
 While he said that he was not calling "return to the past", he advocated UKIP should "promote policies for the wellbeing of the family and the nurture of children in the family".
-He has also spoken at the Conservative and Labour Party Conferences on a variety of issues, including the family.
+He has also spoken at the Conservative and Labour Party Conferences on a variety of issues, including the family and social Justice.